Free BibMe APA Format Guide & Generator

 Microsoft Word, Google Docs, and many other word processing programs allow you to set up page numbers and a repeated running head.
 Use these tools to make this addition easier for you!

-If you’re looking for an APA sample paper, check out the other resources found on BibMe.
+If you're looking for an APA sample paper, check out the other resources found on BibMe.com.

-Using BibMe to Create Citations for your Reference List or Bibliography
+Using the BibMe Online Writing Center to Create Citations for your Reference List or Bibliography

 Looking to cite your sources quickly and easily?
 BibMe can help you generate your citations; simply enter a title, ISBN, URL, or other identifying information.

 Background Information and History of APA:

 The American Psychological Association was founded in 1892 at Clark University in Worcester, Massachusetts.
 APA style format was developed in 1929 by scholars from a number of different scientific fields and backgrounds.
 Their overall goal was to develop a standard way to document scientific writing and research.

 Since its inception, the Style Manual has been updated numerous times and it is now in its 6th edition.
 The 6th edition was released in 2010.
-In 2012, APA published an addition to their 6th edition manual, which was a guide for creating citations for electronic resources.
+In 2012, APA published an addition to their 6th edition manual, which was a guide for creating an APA style citation for any type of electronic resource.

 Today, there are close to 118,000 members.
 There is an annual convention, numerous databases, and journal publications.
 Some of their more popular resources include the database, PsycINFO, and the publications, Journal of Applied Psychology and Health Psychology.

 Helpful Tips for Your Citation